yanliu1111/nextjs-ts-my-markdown-blog/posts/01htmltages.md

 date: "2023-05-22"
 ---

-Hi 👋, I learned 5 new HTML tags this weekend.
-I want to share with you.😀♥💡
+**Hi 👋, I learned 5 new HTML tags this weekend.
+I want to share with you.** 👸📖

-## 1 abbr
+## 💙1 abbr

+`abbr `is abbreviation which allows you to specify what an acronym stands for and then it puts dots underneath when you mouse over you get the tooltip.

 ```html
 <!-- abbr is abriviation -->